-Yes, although you may still need prism glasses if you have double vision with contact lenses or without the prism in your spectacles.
+In the video below, expert Laser Eye Surgeon Mr Glenn Carp explains how you can have the treatment if you use prisms, although you may still need prism glasses if you have double vision with contact lenses or without the prism in your glasses.

-Mr Carp explains how Laser Eye Surgery is able to deal with refractive error but not the prism effect.
-He goes onto give options for dealing with this.
+Mr Carp explains how Laser Eye Surgery is able to deal with refractive error but not the prism effect, and gives a few options for dealing with this.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...